 - Be able to gather and analyse information as part of an assessment of the child's needs.

-Each agency and the Northamptonshire Safeguarding Children Board have child protection procedures in place to support and provide information about how and what action to take when there are concerns about a child.
+Each agency and the Northamptonshire Safeguarding Children Partnership have child protection procedures in place to support and provide information about how and what action to take when there are concerns about a child.
 Those child protection procedures will include information about how to:

 - Discuss and record concerns with a first line manager / in supervision;